 It has become more challenging to stay on task and avoid distractions.
 Unfortunately, the great benefits of today’s technologies have also become the biggest enemies of focused action.
-The pandemic has, of course, made its own corrections in the way we manage our time, business, family, and life.
-Did you know that the time-tracking market will increase worldwide by roughly 21 percent by 2025?
+The pandemic has made its own corrections in how we manage our time, business, family, and life.

 I aim to give you a different perspective on how you are managing your time, attention, and decision-making.
 If used with one mind and willingness to truly build a skill to stay on task, this formula might be just the right read for you.

 We can manage our time better if we can manage our attention.
-Time management depends a lot on attention, focus, and flow management, rather than planning and scheduling.
-Although technical support is a big part of focused action, if we lack prioritizing and attentiveness, we will eventually waste time one way or the other and make it difficult for us to stay on task.
-Therefore, getting clear on our intention behind the task is crucial for staying on it and not getting distracted.
+If we lack prioritizing and attentiveness, we will eventually waste time one way or the other and have difficulties staying on task.

 A study from the University of California at Irvine found that, on average, participants (who worked in the tech field) could only work on a project for 11 minutes before being distracted.
 What’s worse is that it took them more than 25 minutes to regain their focus.

 Focus keeps you productive.
 It’s what determines whether you do what you want to or spend the day distracted.
 But it goes much deeper than this.

 Being focused allows us to choose the life we want to live, not just react to what’s happening around us.
 If you want to improve your focus, you have to do more than just make yourself pay attention.
 Focus is as much about what you’re paying attention to as what you’re blocking out because, unfortunately, the world around us is incredibly distracting.
 It makes it challenging for our brain to focus on a task.

 1. Learn How to Take Control of Your Technologies